What is Non-Secure Detention (Jackson House)

 • Education as provided by the Kansas City Missouri School District;

-• Full-time and on-call nursing staff, physicians from Children's Mercy Hospital;
+• Full-time and on-call nursing staff, physicians from Samuel U. Rodgers Health Center;

 • Substance abuse prevention and education;